Plumbing Maintaince

 Q3: Why is my bathroom faucet leaking after I turn off the water?

-If your faucet leaks after shutting off the water, it’s likely due to a worn washer, damaged O-ring, faulty cartridge, or mineral buildup preventing a tight seal.
+If your faucet leaks after shutting off the water, it’s likely due to a worn washer, damaged O-ring, faulty cartridge, or mineral buildup preventing a tight seal, all causes of a common leaking bathroom faucet.